drichardson/dougrichardson.us/site/_posts/2016-01-23-go-memory-allocations.markdown

 ## Data Segment
 Memory can also be allocated in the [data segment](https://en.wikipedia.org/wiki/Data_segment).
 This is where global variables are stored.
-The data segement is defined at compile time and therefore does not grow and shrink at runtime.
+The data segment is defined at compile time and therefore does not grow and shrink at runtime.

+## Code Segment
+The [code segment](https://en.wikipedia.org/wiki/Code_segment) contains executable instructions.
+Instructions can contain [immediate values](https://en.wikichip.org/wiki/immediate_value), where the data is stored in the instruction itself.
+Like the data segment, the code segment does not grow and shrink at runtime.[^2]

 # What Goes Where?
 [The Go Programming Language Specification](https://golang.org/ref/spec) does not define